qit2/GamerSaviors/final_final/README.txt

 methods to figure it out, but none of them really work. so the reply function does not work at this point.
 This will be a feature which I will work on more in the future.

+Ryan Zhou:

+My main focus on this project is overall CSS + overall optimization, but I also helped on debugging on few php files, take care of necessary Javascript for the navigation bar animations/links, as well as coming up with the general idea of a game search website.

 Eric Zhang:

 On this project I was focused on getting the prices from the different websites.
 Originally, I tried to use cURL to make a connection to the websites, but I had